NadirZamouche/C-freecodecmp.org/README.md

 ## Additional Resources:

-- [YouTube Playlist on C++ Basics](#): Watch a series of tutorial videos covering the basics of C++ programming language.
+- [C++ Tutorial for Beginners - Full Course](https://youtu.be/vLnPwxZdW4Y?si=BezWl1fjWX6D6ULU): Watch the C++ tutorial video made by Mike Dane covering the basics of C++ programming language.

-- [Online Tutorial on OOP in C++](#): Access an in-depth tutorial on Object-Oriented Programming concepts in C++.
+- [Object Oriented Programming (OOP) in C++ Course](https://www.youtube.com/watch?v=wN0x9eZLix4&list=PLWKjhJtqVAbmUE5IqyfGYEYjrZBYzaT4m&index=3): Access an in-depth tutorial on Object-Oriented Programming concepts in C++ made by Saldina Nurak.

+- [Pointers in C / C++ - Full Course](https://www.youtube.com/watch?v=zuegQmMdy8M&list=PLWKjhJtqVAbmUE5IqyfGYEYjrZBYzaT4m&index=7): Pointers in C and C++ are often challenging to understand.
+In this course, they will be demystified, allowing you to use pointers more effectively in your code.
+The concepts you learn in this course apply to both C and  C++.

-- [Tutorial on Data Structures in C++](#): Learn about various data structures and their implementation in C++ through a detailed online tutorial.
+- [Data Structures - Full Course Using C and C++](https://www.youtube.com/watch?v=B31LgI4Y4DQ&list=PLWKjhJtqVAbmUE5IqyfGYEYjrZBYzaT4m&index=6): Learn about various data structures and their implementation in C++ through a detailed online tutorial.

-## Contribution:

-Feel free to contribute to this repository by adding more files, correcting errors, or suggesting improvements.
-Your contributions are highly appreciated!

-## License:

-This repository is licensed under the [MIT License](LICENSE).
-You are free to use the materials for personal or educational purposes.

 Happy Coding! 😊